Mission Street SoMa Transit Improvements (Formerly Temporary Emergency Transit Lanes)

 - Traffic safety

 Community-based organizations, stakeholders and neighbors were involved in shaping the framework and process for evaluating and adjusting the emergency transit lanes in real time.
-Based on public feedback and ongoing, on-the-ground data monitoring of the temporary transit lanes, we can tweak—or even remove lanes—to meet the needs of the community and Muni customers.
 Both qualitative and quantitative data were collected after implementation and continue to inform as-needed changes to the transit lanes.

 How we evaluated and collected feedback

 After the temporary emergency transit lanes were installed, we evaluated the effectiveness by looking at the results from both a community survey and a technical evaluation of the lanes.
-Sign up for project updates to stay up to date with how the project is progressing.
+Sign up for project updates to stay up to date.